TS-DEV-DEBUG-V2/GBEMU43DS/README.md

 # GBEMU43DS

-### GBEMU43DS is based on my project, gbemu
+### GBEMU43DS is based on my project, gbemu.

-### this project can be compiled for windows but its just for developing (not recommended)
+### This project can be compiled for Windows but it's just for developing (not recommended).

-### emscripten build has been also deprecated
-### check out normal [gbemu](https://github.com/ts-dev-debug-v2/gb-emu) for windows and emscripten web builds.
+### Emscripten build has also been deprecated check, out the normal [gbemu](https://github.com/ts-dev-debug-v2/gb-emu) for Windows and Emscripten web builds.
+(NOTE: some features are missing in those builds.)

-# for the universal updater ai usage statement
+## AI Usage Statement

-### Minor-Major usage of Ai
+**Moderate usage of AI.**

-ai was used to fix severe issues of the emulator and add some features, the core is mostly human writen.
+### AI was used to fix severe issues in the emulator and add some features.
+The core is mostly human-written.

-### feel free to open any issues about bugs, etc !!
+### Feel free to open any issues about bugs, etc!